samilloin/full_stack_open/part_0/spa_sequence.md

     browser->>browser: render the notes

-    Note right of browser: during the loading the page a javascript function is called to set the form callback -functionality
+    Note right of browser: during the loading of the page a javascript function is called to set the form callback -functionality

     browser->>browser: 'attach' the callback-function to form.onsubmit -event